-Securing any loan – be it personal, home or education, once the basic criteria have been fulfilled is not very difficult.
-However, the challenge sometimes is the repayment of these loans.
-Many people are opting for personal loans to meet their immediate financial requirements.
-Once the loan has been sanctioned and loan terms and conditions have been carefully understood, the daunting task would be to repay these loans on time.
+Once the initial criteria have been fulfilled, it is relatively easy to secure any personal, home, or education loan.
+However, the challenge for many individuals is the repayment of these loans.
+Many people these days opt for personal loans to meet their immediate financial requirements.
+Once the loan has been sanctioned and loan terms and conditions have been carefully understood, the daunting task would be “how to close the personal loan early or on time?”.

 Once the financial institution is convinced of your ability to repay, the loans are disbursed within a few hours to a few days.
-Some of the criteria to avail this loan include your employment status, income level, credit history, professional history.
-And based on your repayment capacity, you can choose the tenure, and interest rates on personal loan could be slightly higher than other loans.
-Still, if you have a good credit history and a long relationship with the lending institution, you could get some good deals on the interest rate.
-Once you start the repayment process, there could come a time when you want to close the loan before the stipulated time.
-Let us understand why paying off loans faster could benefit you and different ways and approaches to take to wrap your repayments quicker.
+Some criteria to avail this loan include your employment status, income level, credit history, and professional history.
+Based on your repayment capacity, you can choose the tenure.

 Why Should You Pay Off Personal Loans Faster?

-Paying off personal loans faster, within the stipulated time or before that will enhance your credit score by strengthening your financial situation and also increase your eligibility when you apply for a loan the next time.
-Paying off your debt faster will also help reduce the total interest charges and therefore help you save more money than expected.
+Paying off personal loans faster, within the stipulated time, or before that will enhance your credit score by strengthening your financial situation and also increase your eligibility when you apply for a loan in Paying off your debt faster will also help reduce the total interest charges and therefore help you save more money than expected.

-If you do not dip on your savings or emergency accounts and are in a financially strong position to pay off a sizeable chunk faster, lower your total interest charges, so paying off your loan early will be a wise decision.
+If you do not dip on your savings or emergency accounts and are in a financially strong position to pay off a sizeable chunk faster, lower your total interest charges, so paying off your loan early will be wise.

-- Eligible for future loans with a better rate
+- Increases eligibility for future loans with better financing houses.

 Analyse Your Debt and Other Obligations

-Before you begin the process of paying off your personal loan, take a good look at your debts.
-Make sure to review your other loans, the credit card balance, and any other unpaid component.
-It is important to understand your financial capacity before you go ahead and pay off your personal loan debt.
-If you have too many outstanding bills and loans, paying off the loan faster will not make any sense and will put you in financial trouble.
-If the calculation leads to savings and a comfortable bank balance, then go ahead and pay off the loan.
-Have a budget plan of your income, savings, and expenses, and then make the decision based on your income and obligations.
+Before paying off your loan, take a good look at your debts.
+Review your other loans, credit card balance, and other unpaid components.
+Understanding your financial capacity before paying off your personal loan debt is essential.
+If you have too many outstanding bills or loans or both, paying off the loan faster will not make sense and put you in financial trouble.
+Pay off the loan if the calculation leads to savings and a comfortable bank balance.
+Have a budget plan for your income, savings, and expenses, and then decide based on your income and obligations.

 Pre-paying Your Loan

-It is possible that in between the loan term, you were able to get access to more funds and want to close the loan by pre-paying the loan amount.
-Many banks have pre-payment options – while some seek heavy pre-payment penalties, some others don’t.
-A pre-payment penalty is levied by lenders when borrowers decide to pay off the loan amount before the stipulated repayment tenure.
+In between the loan term, you could get access to more funds and want to close the loan by prepaying the loan amount.
+Many banks have prepayment options – while some seek heavy prepayment penalties, others don’t.
+A prepayment penalty is levied by lenders when borrowers decide to pay off the loan amount before the stipulated repayment tenure.
 The ideal option would be to go for lenders that don’t levy this penalty.
 Pre-payment can bring down your monthly installment burden.
-If the lenders impose a penalty, make sure that compare the penalty amount with the loan amount left to pay and understand if you are saving enough money by paying early despite the penalty.
+If the lenders impose prepayment charges on personal loans , make sure you compare the penalty amount with the loan amount left to pay and understand if you are saving enough money by paying early despite the penalty.
 If you can save up enough on the total interest, you can opt for repayment.

 Personal Loan Balance Transfer

 You can add an extra payment every year to close the loan faster.
 If your EMI is Rs 10,000, you could shell out an extra Rs 10,000 during the year.
 If you cannot pay the extra in one go, you could spread this payment evenly over the entire year.
-With this extra payment, you are essentially paying Rs 10,833 every month, which will bring you closer to paying off the loan early.
+With this extra payment, you are paying Rs 10,833 every month, bringing you closer to paying off the loan early.

 Pay Off A Chunk Of Your Loan Using Variable Pay Or Bonus

-Many organizations give a chunk of bonus or variable pay at the end of the financial year.
+Many organization’s give bonuses or variable pay at the end of a financial year.
 This portion can be put aside to pay off the loan.
 This way, you will be able to make the payments faster with each passing year and eventually close it earlier than the stipulated time.

 Understand Lender Payment Programs

-Some banks and other financial institutions have packages and programs designed to help borrowers pay off the person loan faster.
+Some banks and other financial institutions have packages and programs to help borrowers repay their loans faster.
 You can look at those and understand different ways of repayment by assessing your current financial situation.

 Dos and Don’ts

-Before jumping the gun on paying off your personal loans quickly, consider these points and then make a decision –
+Before jumping the gun on how to close your loans early, consider these points and then make an informed decision –

 Examine Your Monthly Expenses